Scheduling & Fees/Billing

 Insurance (no one’s favorite thing) and payments:

-I cannot bill Medicare, Kaiser, Providence, or other insurances not named here.
-I can provide you with receipts or super-bills for reimbursement if you have out-of-network benefits or are using an HSA/FSA.
+I cannot bill Medicare, Kaiser, or other insurances not named here.
+I can, however, provide you with receipts or super-bills for reimbursement if you have out-of-network benefits or are using an HSA/FSA.

 I do not take insurance for couples or relational counseling; this type of therapy is private-pay/out-of-pocket only.
 Almost without exception, insurance will only cover couples counseling if one of the individuals is the “identified client” who must carry a diagnosis for which couples counseling is an appropriate intervention (there is no billable diagnosis for relationship problems only).
 In my experience, this creates imbalances in the dynamics between everyone involved, no matter how much we try to maintain equal status among clients.
 There is also a higher degree of scrutiny and possibility of claim denial for couples counseling, and while clients tend to already feel protective of the content of their individual counseling, this is only more true about relational counseling.